 If you wish to narrow the content of the table to only those connections which originate from a particular block of IP addresses, you can do this by specifying the block in standard CIDR notation, such “10.0.0.0/8” or “2001:db8:1234::/48”.
 This will work with both IPv4 and IPv6 addresses.

 Clicking “History” navigates to the connection history screen.
-The connection history screen displays a table of the most recent connections, including the user that used that connection, the time the connection began, and how long the connection was used.
+The connection history screen displays a table of the most recent connections, including the user that used that connection, the time the connection began, how long the connection was used, and whether a corresponding recording is available for viewing:

 Initially, the connection history table will display only the most recent history records.
 You can page through these records to see how and when Guacamole has been used.